mossr/julia-tufte-beamer/README.md

 Install [Julia](https://julialang.org/downloads/).

 Install LaTeX via texlive.
 We recommend [this repo](https://github.com/scottkosty/install-tl-ubuntu).
+- Install the `lm-math` package to get the LatinModernMath font.

 Clone the repository to a location of your choosing:
 ```